JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 - _"Temple of Doom! by Eric (hard (but not too frustrating) complex level )"_
 - _"fires and fans by Eric (a few ways to solve it... )"_

 More importantly than the actual level names however, is the variety of people creating levels.
-The fact everyone from the CEO to Programmers are playing around and making levels show up involved the entire team was with Junkbot.
+The fact everyone from the CEO to programmers are playing around and making levels show how invested the entire gameLab team was in Junkbot.

 ## About Junkbot